spacetelescope/drizzlepac/doc/source/catalog_generation.rst

     * :math:`{m_{inner}}` is the inner aperture AB magnitude
     * :math:`{m_{outer}}` is the outer aperture AB magnitude

-We use the CI to distinguish if a particular source is “anomalous” (hot pixels or cosmic ray hits) or a legitimate, and if legitimate, if it’s a stellar source and from extended source.
+We use the concentration index to automatically classify each identified photometric source as either a point source (i.e. stars), an extended source (i.e. galaxies, nebulosity, etc.), or as an “anomalous” source (i.e. saturation, hot pixels, cosmic ray hits, etc.).
+This designation is described by the value in the "flags" column

 2.3.2: Determination of flag values
 """""""""""""""""""""""""""""""""""""
-The flag value associated with each source provides users with a means to distinguish between legitimate point sources, legitimate extended sources, and scientifically dubious sources (those likely impacted by low signal to noise, detector artifacts, saturation, cosmic rays, etc.) The values in the “flags” column of the catalog are a sum of a one or more of these values.
+The flag value associated with each source provides users with a means to distinguish between legitimate point sources, legitimate extended sources, and scientifically dubious sources (those likely impacted by low signal to noise, detector artifacts, saturation, cosmic rays, etc.).
+The values in the “flags” column of the catalog are a sum of a one or more of these values.
 Specific flag values are defined below in table 2:

 .. table:: Table 2: Flag definitions